citrix-openstack/blogentries/xenserver_image_to_volume.md

 If you are using XenServer with OpenStack, the images used are vhd chains inside a targz archive file.
 You might wonder why the chain is needed, but it will be clear in a second, once we get to snapshots.
-For now, let's say that there could be more than one `vhd` forming a chain.
+For now, let's say that there could be more than one `vhd` inside the targz, forming a chain.

 The above mentioned format could be best learned by looking at the XenAPI plugins.
 [Those plugins live in nova at the moment](https://github.com/openstack/nova/blob/master/plugins/xenserver/xenapi/etc/xapi.d/plugins/utils.py#L272).